andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 ## Delivery

 ### Mind the Gap!
 [GT]
 When I took over from Andrew, I realised that there was a chasm between the models he had identified and their implementation.
-First and foremost, very few realised that the model had to be translated into code but they had little idea how to go from there.
+First and foremost, very few realised that the model had to be translated into code, and even fewer had any idea how to go from there.

 At that point we had a big 'Case' model which the teams had realised they needed to split.
-But Andrew had identified atleast three different models for a case.
+But Andrew had identified at least three different models for a case.
 So they roughly went about hacking the case into 3 pieces.

 Beware the pseduo DDD experts.
 Advocating for a literal translation of real world paper based process to software.
 This brings service orchestration into the equation and thus single point of failure.